 The Mobility Outcome strategies focus on making our city and transportation network accessible and reliable for all members of our community.
-With an emphasis on collaboration, sustainable funding, and effective planning for the future, these strategies address our goals of providing equitable and safe access to a multimodal transportation network, reducing harmful emissions, meeting the needs of our growing community, and connecting Austin to the world.
+With an emphasis on collaboration, sustainable funding and effective planning for the future, these strategies address our goals of providing equitable and safe access to a multi-modal transportation network.
+This reduces harmful emissions, meets the needs of our growing community, and connects Austin to the world.

 Browse each department's accomplishments:

 - Reduced crashes resulting in serious injury or death by 31 percent at 13 redesigned major intersections.
 Installed high visibility signage at 40 high-risk curve locations, and reduced speed limits on 45 arterial street segments.

 - Reduced permitting barriers for Neighborhood Block Parties in underserved communities, providing multi-lingual applications, loaned equipment, and new locations.
 Restructured Special Event fees to align with event size, lowering fees for smaller events.
 Staffed 31 special events for barricade and crowd safety, assisting APD officers.